Alex313031/thorium/docs/linux_build_instructions.md

 $ ./build.sh 8
 ```

-You could also manually issue the command (where -j is number of jobs):
+You could also manually issue the command (where -j is the number of jobs):

 ```shell
 $ autoninja -C ~/chromium/src/out/thorium chrome chrome_sandbox chromedriver thorium_shell -j8
 ```

 `autoninja` is a wrapper that automatically provides optimal values for the
-arguments passed to `ninja`. *build.sh* uses a custom autoninja in the *depot_tools* directory in Thorium.
+arguments passed to `ninja`. `build.sh` uses a [custom autoninja](https://github.com/Alex313031/Thorium/blob/main/depot_tools/autoninja) in the *depot_tools* directory in Thorium.

 You can get a list of all of the other build targets from GN by running `gn ls
 out/thorium` from the command line.
 To compile one, pass the GN label to Ninja